 The benefit of ceramic dog bowls is that you can have a wide variety of designs and colors compared to a stainless steel alternative.
 They are also more sturdy than a plastic dog bowl but the main drawback is that they can crack under impact damage.

-This bowl in particular is finished with in sage with a unique pattern and the bowls sits on a frame that is slightly elevated.
-It is fixed with no adjustment and fairly low down, so its suited to smaller dogs.
+This bowl in particular is finished within sage with a unique pattern and the bowls sit on a frame that is slightly elevated.
+It is fixed with no adjustment and fairly lows down, so it’s suited to smaller dogs.
 Overall, they are stylish ceramic dog bowls that will compliment any home decor.Check it Out

 Dog Bowl Buying Guide